Athlete’s Foot

 What Symptoms Indicate Athlete’s Foot?

 A fungal infection usually begins between your toes.
 This area often stays moist and dark in your socks and shoes, making it an ideal environment for fungal growth.
 The fungus responsible for athlete’s foot is persistent.
 It may strike only one foot, or it may appear on both feet.
 You may even see it on your hands as you scratch the itch.
-If you haven’t been diagnosed with athlete’s foot yet by a Medex specialist, you may notice some telltale symptoms that include:
+If you haven’t been diagnosed with athlete’s foot yet by a Medex specialist, you may notice some telltale symptoms.

 • A scaly red rash